 COLUMBIA, S.C.- The deadline to apply for federal assistance has passed for homeowners and renters in Charleston, Georgetown and Horry counties who had damage to their property after Hurricane Ian.
 In rare cases, you may be eligible to submit a late application to FEMA.

 FEMA accepts late applications if extraordinary circumstances kept you from applying before the Jan.
 23 deadline.
 Interested residents in one of the impacted counties who have not applied and can send the following documents can still apply:

 - A signed letter of explanation; AND

-- Supporting documentation that clearly confirms why you were unable to apply during the application period.
+- Supporting documentation clearly confirms why you could not apply during the application period.
 These include:

-- Record of hospitalization, illness, disability of the applicant or an immediate family member;
+- Record of hospitalization, illness, or disability of the applicant or an immediate family member;

 - Death of an immediate family member;